Former PGA TOUR Player | Tennessee Golf Hall of Fame | PGA of America Life Member

 • Golf Course Architect, Greenwood, Tucker & Associates, 1978-1980

-(Designed and supervised construction of Dorchester Golf Course – Permanent Home of TN Open for 8 years)
+Designed and supervised construction of Dorchester Golf Course, Fairfield Glade, TN – Permanent Home of Tennessee Open Championship for 8 years.

 • Contract Consultant, Planned Recreation Consultants, Inc., Jacksonville, FL, 1974-1978